xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 - Location: `xlink/packages/contracts/bridge-solidity/contracts`
 - Deployed contracts: See [Ethereum Contract Addresses](https://docs.xlink.network/xlink-network/readme/ethereum-contract-addresses).

 This technical document provides a detailed overview of the Bridge Endpoint in EVM-compatible blockchains.
 The Bridge Endpoint facilitates communication between two blockchain networks by acting as the entry and exit point for assets moving along the Cross Chain Bridge.
-It passes messages between chains in the form of events, triggers contract calls, processes token transfers and validates and executes the unwrapping of tokens.
-The Bridge Endpoint functionality is implemented across two contracts, `BridgeEndpoint` and `BridgeEndpointWithSwap`. `BridgeEndpointWithSwap` extends `BridgeEndpoint` and implements the necessary functionality to source liquidity from external aggregators.
+It passes messages between chains in the form of events, triggers contract calls, processes token transfers and validates and executes the unwrapping of tokens. `BridgeEndpointWithSwap` extends `BridgeEndpoint` and implements the necessary features to source liquidity from external aggregators.

-This functionality is implemented and distributed across the following contracts:
+This Bridge Endpoint functionality is implemented and distributed across the following contracts:

 - `BridgeEndpoint`: the base contract that facilitates bridging operations.
 - `BridgeEndpointWithSwap`: extends `BridgeEndpoint` and integrates swaps during a bridge transfer.